Tax Tips for Lyft Drivers: Ridesharing Taxes

 - You drove 5,000 miles and paid $300 in tolls and parking fees.

-If you use the IRS mileage deduction, be sure to include all your business driving, not just the figure Lyft provides for miles driven in driver mode.
+If you use the IRS mileage deduction, be sure to include all your business driving, not just the figure Lyft provides for miles when online.
 You can also count:

 - The miles you drove to pick up passengers